Skip to content

 Mini-FAQ

-• Does a 9:1 need a counterpoise?
+• Does a 9:1 random wire need a counterpoise?
 Yes.
-Either radials or your coax will become the counterpoise.
+If you do not provide radials, a counterpoise, or a ground system, the coax shield will usually become the return path.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.